okinawabob/um/math103.md

 Please download and print the following before class:

-- Print eBook Chapter 8 if desired.
-You need to view Chapter 8 content in class so you could view on paper, a notebook computer, iPad, or Kindle tablet device in class.
+- [Math for Today’s World - Chapter 8]({{site.baseurl}}/assets/math103/Book-Chap8.pdf) You need to view Chapter 8 content in class so you could view on paper, a notebook computer, iPad, or Kindle tablet device in class.
+I added bookmarks to aid in navigation for sections, exercises and answers.
 - [Slide Set 12: Chapter 8]({{site.baseurl}}/assets/math103/8_Statistics.pdf "Right click this link and open in new tab") I added bookmarks to aid in navigation for sections, exercises and answers.
 - [Formula Sheet]({{site.baseurl}}/assets/math103/Math103FormulaSheetP1.pdf "Right click this link and open in new tab") is same as last week
 - [z-Score Tables]({{site.baseurl}}/assets/math103/Math103FormulaSheetP23.pdf "Right click this link and open in new tab")